zedlopez/ifm/Examples/TheCranesLeg1.md

 ```

 Now each of these types has one ideal representative which has the fundamental attributes of its kind: the ordinary chair is the most chairlike chair imaginable, the ordinary table is the epitome of tableness, and so on.
 We are also allowed to refer to "the ideal of the chair", thanks to the way we defined imitation.
-(Again, the relations chapter offers a much more detailed explanation of how relations may be defined.)
+(Again, the [Relations] chapter offers a much more detailed explanation of how relations may be defined.)